Automatic versus Manual Wheelchair Ramp: Which is Better for You?

 When are Automatic Ramps Best?

-Automatic ramps are a great option for those who use a wheelchair and are seeking a little more independence.
-They are a great option for vehicles that have power transfer seats like the Kia Soul or Dodge Grand Caravan, or for vehicles that let you drive from a wheelchair like the Toyota Sienna.
+Automatic ramps are a great option for those who use a wheelchair and are seeking a little more independence; or for caregivers looking to reduce efforts.
+They are a great option for vehicles that have power transfer seats like the Kia Soul, Chevrolet Traverse, Chrysler Pacifica or Voyager; or for vehicles that let you drive from a wheelchair like the Toyota Sienna.
 These configurations could allow someone in a wheelchair to drive without any assistance from a caregiver.

 When are Manual Ramps Best?